tsuereth/glog/content/post/2020/03/08_grandtheftautoiv_tbogt.md

 rating = ["Awesome"]
 +++

 Niko's story starts cinematically and moves very slowly; Luis's doesn't hesitate to throw you into firefights (or off of a building).
 Niko has difficulty accessing high-powered cars and guns; Luis has no problem picking up a supercar, or explosive shotgun shells.
-Niko's missions {{% abslink href="2020/03/04/hey-cousin-lets-restart-the-mission/" %}}pissed me off{{% /abslink %}} with their infrequent and unforgiving checkpoints; Luis's missions have plenty of checkpoints and are a trivial inconvenience to retry.
+Niko's missions [pissed me off](%site.BaseURL%2020/03/04/hey-cousin-lets-restart-the-mission/) with their infrequent and unforgiving checkpoints; Luis's missions have plenty of checkpoints and are a trivial inconvenience to retry.

 (I still hate the shit out of losing my weapons when I'm arrested, but, whatevs.
 Being able to call up a Gun Van helps, too.)